Numbers Radio: Touring and Support Shows

 Numbers Radio have toured Australia extensively, both with their own headline tours, as well as supporting large acts.
 They first major support show came when supporting ARIA Award Winners Birds of Tokyo on their North Queensland tour.
 In 2009 the band performed with Mariachi El Bronx and The Bronx at the Hi Fi in Brisbane.
 In 2010 the band toured as main support to rock band Calling All Cars for a 17 date nation tour including regional areas.

 In 2011 Numbers Radio completed a co-headline east coast tour with Cola Wars, formerly Bodyjar.
 They also supported Jebediah & Violent Soho on a 3 date Queendsland tour.
 They supported Airbourne on the 3 date Queensland leg of their national tour.
 They toured North Queensland with ARIA award winning band Eskimo Joe, and towards the end of 2011 Numbers Radio toured with Wolfmother on a 9 date east coast regional tour.

 In March 2012 Numbers Radio announced their biggest tour to date as the main support for prog rock band The Butterfly Effect which is a 22 date national tour.

 New Album in 2012

-In November 2011 the band announced they had inked a deal with Shock Records to release their forthcoming album due in mid-2012.
+In November 2011 the band announced they had signed a deal with Shock Records to release their forthcoming album due in mid-2012.
 The label first saw the band perform at the Big Sound music industry conference in Brisbane in September and signed a deal shortly after.

 On 15 February 2012 the band debut a brand new single called 'Tokyo' on influential Triple J radio program Home & Hosed.